Swarajrai13/Statistical-Consulting-for-Rhode-Island-Public-Health-Initiative/README.md

 ## Disclaimer:
 Whilst the findings of this project cannot be disclosed due to the signing of an NDA, this 3-month long venture into the non-profit world aims to optimize the function of this business of eradicating food insecurity in the state of Rhode Island, and I'm glad data was able to be of use.

-## Navigating:
--In this repository, you'll find that the .do files (Stata format) in this repository are examples of data management processes used in this project.
-T
+## In this repository, you'll find:
+-*4x .do files (Stata format)*: in this repository are examples of data management processes used in this project.

--Team4_FinalReport2023(redactedinfo).pdf: The final written report as a PDF (confidential data marked out) -The final presentation shown to stakeholders at the end of the project term- included as a Microsoft PowerPoint.
+-*Team4_FinalReport2023(redactedinfo).pdf*: The final written report as a PDF (confidential data marked out)

+-*RIPHI Team4 Final Presentation.pptx*: The final presentation shown to stakeholders at the end of the project term- included as a Microsoft PowerPoint.

 Note: Unfortunately, the original datasets cannot be included due to the NDA signed.